Tang634724712/DifferentialPrivacy/solution.md

 ## Task 1
-**Suppose the size of the Excel data is public information, gender and heighet are what we can change, and the weight is private sensitive information**
+**Suppose the size of the Excel data is public information, gender and heighet are what we can change, and the weight is private sensitive information.**

 Linear regression is a way to model a relationship between two sets of variables.

 The equation has the form Y= a + bX, where Y is the dependent variable (that’s the variable that goes on the Y axis),